 Following the visit to campus by the Dalai Lama, William & Mary’s Interfaith Club, Ifaith, wanted to do something that would advance the philosophy that compassion is a core characteristic of our campus.
 With the guidance of their Faculty Advisor they looked into the Charter for Compassion as a way to help forward this idea.

 Concept of the Charter

 The Compassionate Action Board (CAB), is a group of administrators, professors and students working together to find ways to bring compassion to the forefront of all thought and activity at W&M by collaborating with others to promote thought, action and academics that are based on compassion throughout the university.
-The members of the CAB are Dean Thomas, Dr. Hurte, Dr. Crace, Professor Greenia, students, including Alex Williams, and advisor Leslie Revilock.
+The members of the CAB are Dean Thomas, Dr. Weatherly, Dr. Crace, Professor Bagdassarian, T. Davis, students, including Michael Mahoney, Elise Mitchell, and advisor Leslie Revilock.

 Over the summer of 2015 two students put together a presentation on the tenets of compassion to show to other organizations on campus.
 It has an interactive discussion component that enables organizations to examine how compassion is used within their group and also what barriers get in the way of compassionate action.
 Groups can ask the CAB to give the presentation and lead a discussion.